svengeance/QPdfSharp/README.md

 var client = new HttpClient();
 await client.PostAsync("https://example.com", new StreamContent(qpdfStream));
 ```

+### Exception Handling
+Every call to the underlying library includes a check to see if an error was returned.
+Errors forwarded from QPdf are thrown as `QPdfExceptions`, while managed code will throw typical BCL exceptions as needed.

 ## Runtime Libraries
 QPdfSharp depends on the [QPdf.RuntimeLibraries](https://www.nuget.org/packages/QPdf.RuntimeLibraries) to distribute the appropriate QPdf binaries for your platform.